miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

    Poky does not contain binary files.
 It is a working example of how to build your own custom Linux distribution from source.

-You can read more about Poky in the ":ref:`overview-manual/yp-intro:reference embedded distribution (poky)`" section.
+You can read more about Poky in the "`Reference Embedded Distribution (Poky) <#reference-embedded-distribution>`__" section.

 Packages for Finished Targets
 -----------------------------

-Here are components associated with packages for finished targets:
+The following lists components associated with packages for finished
+targets:

 -  *Matchbox:* Matchbox is an Open Source, base environment for the X Window System running on non-desktop, embedded platforms such as